deanna-stover/coursesCNU/2021/idst270fall2021/museum.md

 * Shows **professionalism** -- i.e. that you took this assignment seriously

-* **Accurately follows guidelines** we discuss during our meeting in Week 5 and in any feedback I give to you about your proposal
+* **Accurately follows guidelines** we discuss during our meeting in Week 5 and in any feedback I give to you about your proposal; the explanation is also 1-2 pages double-spaced

-* (When appropriate) utilizes proper **mechanics**; style, sentence structure, and spelling promote coherence, clarity, and credibility
+* Utilizes proper **mechanics**; style, sentence structure, and spelling promote coherence, clarity, and credibility

 _____